notionparallax/blog/_posts/2016-05-13-concent---the-cafe-with-constraints.markdown

 # This is what twitter will pick up if someone tweets the link to this page
 # 110 marker 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
 twitter-body: Could we make harsh, constraining enviroments that make work easier?
-A few ideas:
+A few ideas
 #Twitter and facebook will pick up this image. you can also use it in a post with:
 # ![alt text]({{ site.baseurl }}/assets/{{page.featuredimg}})
 featuredimg: 16/pom-box.jpg